 First, to clarify, tremolo is a variation in volume – what you would hear naturally on a violin, for example, as a violinist oscillates the bow back and fourth.
 Vibrato is quite different.
-That’s an variation of pitch.
-On a violin, vibrato is what you hear as the violinist’s “fretting” hand rocks back and forth quickly while holding down the string on a note.
+That’s a variation of pitch.
+On a violin, vibrato is what you hear as the violinist’s “fretting” hand rocks back and forth while holding down the string on a note.
 (Since violins don’t have frets like a guitar, it’s actually a violinist’s search for perfect pitch.
 However, watch B.B.
-King’s fretting hand rock back and forth quickly to manually achieve vibrato effect on guitar).
+King’s fretting hand rock back and forth quickly to manually achieve vibrato effect on a guitar)

 Tremolo circuits in amplifiers

 Laurens Hammond, as in Hammond Organ, based in Chicago, patented tremolo circuits for “electrical musical instruments” in the late 1930s.

 Danelectro, Premier and Gibson amplifiers were the earliest commercial circuits for guitar amps that featured tremolo.
 Gibson’s earliest was the GA-50T, introduced in 1948.
 (The Fender Tremolux amp, the first Fender to include tremolo, appeared much later – 1955.)

 Tremolo circuits in guitar amplifiers first appeared in 1946.
 Nathan Daniel, the founder of Danelectro, a New Jersey based manufacturer of amplifiers and guitars, patented a tube circuit producing tremolo in 1946.
 That 1946 patent date means he must have been experimenting with the circuit sometime earlier.
 But that wasn’t the first tube-based tremolo unit in existence.
 Organ amplifier circuits with tremolo date back to the 1920s.